codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool Finished with success](https://www.memesmonkey.com/images/memesmonkey/ba/ba0418a6baea139993fc38eb95f5da04.jpeg)

+# Automatic set of profiles

+If you create a folder "Profiles" inside "Patches" and put the files `LastProfile.xml` and `OledLastProfile.xml` from previous `LightingService` installations, the ASUS Setup Tool will set those profiles after the installation.
+Also, a new option will appear to set "Set services to manual startup and disable tasks".
+This will disable ASUS Tasks (mostly for ASUS Update), update the services `ASUS Com Service`, `ASUS HM Com Service` (LiveDash only), `AsusCertService` and `LightingService` to manual startup, and also update their dependencies to they start properly when launching the applications.
+Note, the apps may take a while to start using this.

 ## Known Issues

-If you have errors using the tool, open a PowerShell as a Administrator, navigate to the directory where you extract the tool, type the command `$global:DebugPreference = 'Continue'` and then `.\Setup.bat` to run ASUS Setup Tool.
-Copy the text for a `.txt` file and open a issue.

-Besides that, some issues are known:
+Some of known issues:

+- AuraSync takes too long to open: This can happen due to the module's initialization of `LightingService`.
+You can opt to no install some modules during setup.
-- AuraSync is not opening.
-This is due to `LightingService` not running or even not installed.
+- AuraSync is not opening: This is due to `LightingService` not running or even not installed.
   - Reboot the system.
   - Go to the `Apps\AuraSync` folder of the ASUS Setup Tool and locate the `AuraServiceSetup.exe` file inside `LightingService` folder.
   - Run the setup to check if shows a button with `uninstall`.
 If so, uninstall and rerun the ASUS Setup Tool again.

     ![ASUS Setup Tool LightingService uninstall](/Source/Images/screen6.png?raw=true)

-- ASUS Setup Tool in the momment is not fully compatible with the latest Aura Sync 1.07.84_v2
+- Aura Sync failed to install: This usually happens due to failure of installation of `LightingService`.
+Reboot the system and run ASUS Setup Tool again.
+- Waiting to service stop: Sometimes some services or running drivers don't have an easy stop during the uninstallation.
+Reboot the system and try again.
+- The `GET ASUS SETUP` fails: This usually happens due to changing a setup from with to without LiveDash or vice versa.
+Just try again.
-- If `SET ASU SERVER` fails, reboot the system and try again.
+- The `SET ASUS SERVER` fails: Reboot the system and try again.
 You may have to disable or uninstall the antivirus.
+- The [Windows core insolation](https://www.makeuseof.com/core-isolation-memory-integrity-windows/#:~:text=On%20the%20left%20side%20menu%20of%20the%20Windows%20Security%20app,the%20changes%20to%20take%20effect.) can interphere with the operation of ASUS Kernerl drivers.

+If you still have errors using the tool, open a PowerShell as a Administrator, navigate to the directory where you extract the tool, type the command `$global:DebugPreference = 'Continue'` and then `.\Setup.bat` to run ASUS Setup Tool.
+Copy the text for a `.txt` file and open a issue.

 ## Settings

 Inside `Source` folder have a `settings.json` configuration file which determines URLs for downloading the applications.
+Note if you change it you must update hash file integrity validation.

 ## How it works

 This was years in the making, trying to understand what's going on every spare time that I had.
-ASUS software still to this day is messy, bloated and insecure, which for many this tool may not even be ideal to be frank, you may want to ditch ASUS products or even go for alternative software like [OpenRGB](https://openrgb.org/), [FanContol](https://getfancontrol.com/), [SignalRGB](https://signalrgb.com/).
+ASUS software still to this day is messy, bloated and potentially insecure.
+For many people this tool may not even be ideal to be frank, you may want to ditch ASUS products or even go for alternative software like [OpenRGB](https://openrgb.org/), [FanContol](https://getfancontrol.com/), [SignalRGB](https://signalrgb.com/).

 One of the main issues of ASUS software, it's the **dependency nightmare**.
 Multiple setups depend on the same library, services and assets, but that aren't consistent between installations.
 ASUS has a very modular setup, which can be seen as a good thing, but not in the way it was implemented, with almost no cohesion, and end up with a lot of services and maybe unnecessary Kernel level access drivers.
 ASUS software have key software components: